mmcnulty88/CSC842/Module3/README.md

 ## Future Work:

 - Correct the location tracking for some edge cases.
+- Package the program into a mostly self-contained executable.
 - Adjust how the map is generated so that other regions or world-wide addresses may be shown on the map.
 - Improve the representation of the points on the map beyond hop number.